SM Spirituality Media

 What they are (and aren't)

 Chakras are not anatomical organs.
 You will not find one if you dissect a body.
-They are subtle-body concepts — points where, in tantric and yogic phenomenology, life-energy (prāṇa) is said to concentrate, circulate, and (when the practice succeeds) ascend along the central channel (suṣumnā) toward the crown.
+They are subtle-body concepts.
+In tantric and yogic phenomenology they are points where life-energy (prāṇa) is said to concentrate, circulate, and ascend along the central channel (suṣumnā) toward the crown.

-Whether they are real in the way a kidney is real is a question the traditions themselves don't quite answer in those terms.
-They are real as a map: a description of the territory of contemplative experience that has guided practitioners for at least 1500 years.
-Reports from advanced yoga and meditation practitioners across traditions converge on something that the chakra model describes well, even if the seven-circle diagram is one rendering among several.
+Whether they are real in the way a kidney is real is a question the traditions themselves do not quite answer in those terms.
+They are real as a map.
+They describe the territory of contemplative experience that has guided practitioners for more than a thousand years.
+Reports from advanced yoga§ and meditation practitioners across traditions converge on something the chakra model describes well, even if the seven-circle diagram is one rendering among several.

 The seven-chakra system